alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 <img id="perf-complete-img" src="./images/perf-score-best.png">
 </div>

+We did it 🎉!

 ### Wrapping Up

-With a few modifications to our original project, we were able to increase the page load time by a factor of XX.
+With a few modifications to our original project, we were able to decrease the page load time, optimize our caching strategy and handle offline requests.

 Thanks to the minification, bundling, and code splitting capabilities of Webpack--paired with a service worker with sensible configs--we can ship a JavaScript-powered web app without the bloat plaguing so many projects in the space.

-Although we touched on quite a few options in this article, there are still plenty of ways to push the performance envelope even further.
+Although we touched on several options in this article, there are still plenty of ways to push the performance envelope even further.
 Below are a few articles that go into more detail, as well as offer additional performance tweaks:

 - cookie expiration article
 - tree shaking example